 Adding to the workload, a JV finance organization will often need to negotiate or finalize the details of commercial agreements with individual shareholders (e.g., for license fees, sales commissions, shared-use asset costs, shared-service cost allocations and charge backs, third-party debt guarantees), and audit and manage billing for these agreements.
 Not only does such work consume time, it is also scrutinized, and has the potential to be politically explosive.

-Some solutions.
 Successful JV CEOs deploy a number of approaches to address these issues:

 - Expand financial reports to account for non-P&L revenues and costs accruing to owners.
 While certain owner economics may be closely guarded secrets (e.g., margins on shareholder-provided services), others may be known and sharable, or can be calculated based on some agreed-upon assumptions (Exhibit 10).
 Including such numbers alongside the JV’s standard P&L – and thus providing a more holistic view of the venture’s performance – can help drive alignment between the shareholders on core business objectives, and productively expose key drivers of shareholder behavior.